 The first truly Baroque facade is considered to be of II Gesu Church in Rome.
 Erected around 1584, the church was also the first Jesuit church which was later used as a reference for upcoming Baroque Jesuit churches around the world.
-The most striking feature of the interiors is the ceiling fresco painted by Baroque artist Baciccia that creates an optical illusion of a dome.
+The most striking feature of the interiors is the ceiling fresco painted by Baroque artist Baciccia which creates an optical illusion of a dome.

 3. Unification of Three Mediums | Baroque Architects

 Baroque structures enticed the world with a harmony of triple art mediums: architecture, painting, and sculpture.
 This unison created a theatrical display with an intense dramatization of spaces absolutely immersing the onlookers in the desired propaganda.
-Dramatic subjects with hyperextended movements were depicted in paintings, frescos on ceilings and altars as seen in the Church of St. Ignatius in Rome.
+Dramatic subjects with hyperextended movements were depicted in paintings, frescos on ceilings, and altars as seen in the Church of St. Ignatius in Rome.